-Photo by The Grand Hotel.
-The Grand Hotel is an epicenter of Mackinac Island, and a visit to the storied attraction should be on the checklist of every visitor to Mackinac Island—even if the stopover is short, it’ll be extraordinarily sweet.
-Read on to discover how to integrate this iconic Northern Michigan hotel into your vacation on Mackinac Island.
+Grand Hotel is an epicenter of Mackinac Island, and a visit to the storied attraction should be on the checklist of every visitor—even if the stopover is short, it’ll be extraordinarily sweet.
+Read on to discover how to integrate this iconic Northern Michigan hotel into your vacation.

 The Grand Hotel has undergone steady expansion since it first opened in 1887.
 Even in its earliest days, the Grand’s front porch—currently the longest in the world at approximately 660 feet—was a meeting place for islanders, and soldiers stationed at the then-operational Fort Mackinac would frequent the porch to chat with young ladies staying at the Grand Hotel.